In This Article Expand or collapse the "in this article" section Certified B Corporations and Benefit Corporations

 DOI: 10.2307/j.ctv15pjxg6

-This book provides an accessible look at the rapid growth of companies choosing to certify as B Corps, in the United States and beyond.
+Provides an accessible look at the rapid growth of companies choosing to certify as B Corps in the United States and beyond.
 Argues that B Corps will play an increasingly vital role in society.

 back to top